Yes, You Can Have a Super Healthy Vegan Pregnancy

 Since you’re taking your prenatal, you are mostly off the hook for micronutrients.
 What’s left?
 Omega 3s, vitamin D, calcium and protein.

-You’ll also need some vitamin D. How much?
-The recommendation is just 600IU so 1000IU tab is great.
+You’ll also need some vitamin D3.
+How much?
+The recommendation is just 600IU so a 1000IU tab is great.
 I took more than that but talk to your doc or midwife to see what they recommend for you.
+And yes, you can easily find vegan vitamin D3 now.

 Your calcium needs don’t actually increase in pregnancy, they’re still 1000mg per day.
 But you really don’t want to ignore it.
 Babies are good at scavenging the nutrients they need from mama.
 So if you don’t get enough calcium, they’re going to rob your bones.